code-423n4/2022-09-nouns-builder-findings/data/dipp-Q.md

 ## Description

 The ```duration``` variable in ```Auction.sol``` is used to set the auction endTime and determines how long an auction is active (unless extended).
-If the duration is set to be too long (100 days instead of 10 days, for example) it could lead to a DAO not being able to
+The duration could mistakenly be set for much longer than intended (100 days instead of 10 days, for example) which, if an auction starts with this duration, could lead massive delays for the DAO.

 The ```timeBuffer``` is used to determine whether an auction should be extended or not.
 If the remaining time in an auction is less than the timeBuffer but more than 0 then the auction is extended by the amount of the timeBuffer.
-A very long time buffer could extend the auction for a very long time as it would be very likely to be extended everytime a bid is made.
+A very long timeBuffer could extend the auction for a very long time as it would be very likely to be extended everytime a bid is made.

 The ```minBidIncrement``` should never be 0.
 If 0 then ```createBid``` could be called using the same bid amount as the current highest bid, so users would be able to bid in an auction without increasing the bid for the token.